-(1) A week beforehand the midterm, I will distribute 6 essay questions, and on the day of the exam we will roll a die to determine 2 questions (on different authors).
+- (1) A week beforehand the midterm, I will distribute 6 essay questions, and on the day of the exam we will roll a die to determine 2 questions (on different authors).
 Well-written essays should incorporate material from the lectures, readings, presentations, and your own thoughts.
 You may study in groups, but the exam is close-booked.
-The exam is 1 hour.

-(2) The final has the same format as the midterm.

-(3-4) Students will write and present a 2000-word page research paper exploring what the author would say about a current international political event or controversy.
-The

-(5) By noon on May 3, upload to Blackboard a 4500-word research page paper comparing two theoretical perspectives on a subject of global justice.
+The exam is 1 hour. - (2) The final has the same format as the midterm. - (3-4) Students will write and present a 2000-word page research paper exploring what the author would say about a current international political event or controversy.
+The paper should cite a few newspaper articles and primary and secondary sources for the author.
+Please sign up here: https://docs.google.com/document/d/10~Yypbe2MZlpIFxhzLB7kzGit94KtVFUvo5pBrogXE/edit?tab=t.0 - (5) By noon on May 6, upload to Blackboard a 4500-word research page paper comparing two theoretical perspectives on a subject of global justice.
 See template at the end of the syllabus.